Monetary Policy Tools

 In an ample reserves system, central banks use the reserves market to influence nominal rates.
 The targeted rate for interbank lending is the policy rate (called the Federal Funds Rate in the United States).

 Administered rates include both the Interest on Reserves rate and the discount rate.
-Increasing administered rates shifts the upper and lower end of the demand curve upward.
-Decreasing administered rates shifts the upper and lower end of the demand curve downward.
+Increasing administered rates shifts the upper and lower bound of the demand curve upward.
+Decreasing administered rates shifts the upper and lower bound of the demand curve downward.

 6. What is expansionary monetary policy?